clearclar/trajectoree/README.md

 ![alt text](flowchart1.png)
 ## References
 ## Further development
 * Depending on the continuation of the rgee package, the trajectoree package may switch to Copernicus as a data source.
+Although this drastically reduces the variety of available data, it may reduce buggines.
 * Alterations to extend the move and ctmm packages more efficiently.
+* Incorporate move2.